TelemetryHarbor/harbor-docs/README.md

-# Telemetry Harbor Docs
+# Harbor Scale Docs

-This repository contains the documentation source files for **Telemetry Harbor** — a platform for collecting, storing, and analyzing telemetry data across cloud, edge, and offline deployments.
+This repository contains the documentation source files for **Harbor Scale** — a platform for collecting, storing, and analyzing telemetry data across cloud, edge, and offline deployments.

 ## 📁 About